razorpay/blade/packages/blade/src/components/Table/_decisions/decisions.md

 </Table>
 ```

+##### Pros
+- Composable API is more intuitive and resembles the native HTML structure of a table
+- It is easier to understand since the API design is similar to rest of the Blade components
+- It is easier to extend and add new feature to individual table components
+- We could leverage tree-shaking to only import the components that are being used in the consumer's table

+##### Cons
+- Composable API is more verbose and requires more effort to create a table by composing together multiple components
+- Most popular table libraries like AG Grid, React Table, etc. use a compact API which is battle tested and developers are more familiar with the same

 #### 2. Compact API
 Compact API is a pattern where we have a single component that takes in all the data and renders a table.
 This approach is more concise and requires less effort to create a table.
 However, it is also less intuitive and does not resemble the native HTML structure of a table.